themattrix/discord-caravan/README.md

 - [ ] notify members one hour prior to the caravan starting of the start time and starting location
 - [ ] automatically start/stop the caravan at the expected times
 - [ ] Docker Compose runner

-### Notes

-Each Discord message has a character limit of 2000, which likely means the per-channel "pinned message" will have to be "pinned messages".
-They should appear in a logical order when viewing the pins.